nadavmatalon/great_book_of_walkthroughs/README.md

 Julia	-	Testing Ruby on Rails with Rspec and Capybara (added - Thanks Julia!)

-Julie	-	Ruby on Rails:	Pushing to Heroku
+Julie	-	Ruby on Rails:	Pushing to Heroku (added - Thanks Julie!)

 Fitsum	-	Ruby on Rails:	Ajax